vaibhavsaxena11/inverse-sigma-srn/README.md

 # inverse σSRN

+This is the official code repository for the paper "Generalizable Pose Estimation Using Implicit Scene Representations" presented at ICRA 2023.

+Please see our [project website](https://sites.google.com/view/generalizable-pose-estimation) for demo videos and more details about our method!

 ## Usage
 The code for the σSRN model is based on the [original SRN codebase](https://github.com/vsitzmann/scene-representation-networks).
 The modified code is located in the sigma_srn folder.